MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/windows-security-model.md

 By default, the system uses the primary access token for a process whenever a thread of the process interacts with a securable object.
 However, a thread can impersonate a client account.
 When a thread impersonates, it has an impersonation token in addition to its own primary token.
 The impersonation token describes the security context of the user account that the thread is impersonating.
 Impersonation is especially common in Remote Procedure Call (RPC) handling.

 An access token that describes a restricted security context for a thread or process is called a restricted token.
 The SIDs in a *restricted token* can be set only to deny access, not to allow access, to securable objects.
 In addition, the token can describe a limited set of system-wide privileges.
 The user’s SID and identity remain the same, but the user’s access rights are limited while the process is using the restricted token.
-The **CreateRestrictedToken** function creates a restricted token.
+The [CreateRestrictedToken](https://msdn.microsoft.com/library/windows/desktop/aa446583.aspx) function creates a restricted token.

-Restricted tokens are useful for running untrusted code, such as email attachments.
-Windows XP uses a restricted token when you right-click an executable file, select **Run As**, and select **Protect my computer and data from unauthorized program activity**.

 ### Security descriptors

 Every named Windows object has a security descriptor; some unnamed objects do, too.
 The security descriptor describes the owner and group SIDs for the object along with its ACLs.

 An object’s security descriptor is usually created by the function that creates the object.
-When a driver calls the **IoCreateDevice** or **IoCreateDeviceSecure** routine to create a device object, the system applies a security descriptor to the created device object and sets ACLs for the object.
+When a driver calls the [IoCreateDevice](https://msdn.microsoft.com/library/windows/hardware/ff548397.aspx) or [IoCreateDeviceSecure](https://msdn.microsoft.com/library/windows/hardware/ff548407.aspx) routine to create a device object, the system applies a security descriptor to the created device object and sets ACLs for the object.
 For most devices, ACLs are specified in the device Information (INF) file.

+For more information [Security Descriptors](https://docs.microsoft.com/windows-hardware/drivers/kernel/security-descriptors) in the kernel driver documentation.

 ### Access Control Lists

 Access Control Lists (ACLs) enable fine-grained control over access to objects.
 An ACL is part of the security descriptor for each object.